-When Medicare pays a portion of the costs of cover and your insurance fund also pays a portion of the cover, you can first take your claim to the Medicare office.
+When Medicare pays a portion of the costs and your health fund also pays a portion of the cover, you can first take your claim to the Medicare office.
 Medicare will pay some of the Medicare Benefits Schedule (MBS) fee.
-You can submit the claim to the insurance fund for payment of the remaining balance.
+You can submit the claim to the healthfund for payment of the remainder.

 If you don’t have time to first visit Medicare and then submit a claim to your health fund, you may also be able to use a two-way claim form.
 This means you submit the forms to Medicare and Medicare sends them on to your insurance fund on your behalf.
 You will receive a benefit from both Medicare and your health fund provider.